ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 The dominant culture in the West has historically seen sex and gender as synonymous and binary.
-According to the traditional view, a person is born either male or female, and people born male should identify and behave like boys and men, while people born female should identify and behave like girls and women.
+According to this traditional view, a person is born either male or female, and people born male should identify and behave like boys and men, while people born female should identify and behave like girls and women.
 This viewpoint treats the correlations between different aspects of sex and gender